dart-lang/site-www/src/codelabs/async-await/index.md

     other operations to execute before it completes.

-  * **asynchronous function**: An asynchronous function performs at least one asynchronous operation and can also perform synchronous operations.
+  * **asynchronous function**: An asynchronous function performs at least one asynchronous operation and can also perform _synchronous_ operations.

  {{ site.alert.end }}

-## Async in Dart: What is a future?
+## What is a future?

-In Dart, a future represents the result of an asynchronous operation.
-A future has two states: uncompleted or completed.
+A future (lower case "f") is an instance of the [Future][future class] (capitalized "F") class.
+A future represents the result of an asynchronous operation, and can have two states: uncompleted or completed.

 {{ site.alert.note }}
-  'Uncompleted' is a Dart term referring to the state of a future before it has produced a result.
+  _Uncompleted_ is a Dart term referring to the state of a future before it has produced a value.
 {{ site.alert.end }}

 ### Uncompleted

-When you invoke an asynchronous function, that function immediately returns an uncompleted future.
-While uncomplete, a future is waiting for asynchronous operations to finish or to throw an error.
+When you call an asynchronous function, it returns an uncompleted future.
+That future is waiting for the function's asynchronous operation to finish or to throw an error.

 ### Completed

-There are two ways that a future can complete:

-#### Success

-If the asynchronous operation succeeds, the future completes with a result.
-If the future has type `<T>` then the result is also of type `T`.
+If the asynchronous operation succeeds, the future completes with a value.
+Otherwise it completes with an error.

+#### Completing with a value

+A future of type `Future<T>` completes with a value of type `T`.
-For example,  `Future<String>` is the type signature for a future that produces a string result.
-If a future doesn't produce a usable value – for example, if you need log that a task is complete – then the future's type is `Future<void>`.
+For example, `Future<String>` is the type signature for a future that produces a string value.
+If a future doesn't produce a usable value – for example, if you only need to log that a task is complete – then the future's type is `Future<void>`.

-#### Error
+#### Completing with an error

-If the asynchronous operations performed by the function throw an error or exception, the future completes and throws the error or exception.
+If the asynchronous operation performed by the function fails for any reason, the future completes with an error.

+### Example: Introducing futures

-In the following example `getUserOrder()` returns a future that completes by printing to the console.
+In the following example, `getUserOrder()` returns a future that completes after printing to the console.
+Because it doesn't return a usable value, `getUserOrder()` has the type `Future<void>`.
+Before you run the example, try to predict which will print first: "Large Latte" or "Fetching user order..." ?
-### Example: introducing futures
-Run the following example to see how a future completes successfully, and try to guess the order in which values will be printed to the console.

 [//]: https://gist.github.com/57e6085344cbd1719ed42b32f8ad1bce
 <iframe